Virginia Air Line Railway

 Virginia Air Line Railroad (VAL) was a short-line railroad that operated from 1908 to 1975 in Central Virginia.
-It was built by the Virginia Air Line Railway Company to connect the Chesapeake and Ohio Railroad's (C&O) Piedmont Subdivision at Lindsay, Virginia, to the Rivanna Subdivision of C&O's James River Line at Strathmore Yard, near Bremo Bluff, Virginia.
+It was built by the Virginia Air Line Railway Company to connect the Chesapeake and Ohio Railway's (C&O) Piedmont Subdivision at Lindsay, Virginia, to the Rivanna Subdivision of C&O's James River Line at Strathmore Yard, near Bremo Bluff, Virginia.

 The route was once an important link for providing coal to power the Washington, D.C. area.
 However, facing increased competition from other modes of transportation such as trucks and automobiles, service on the rail line was cut back and eventually abandoned after 67 years of declining use.

 History

 The idea for the railroad originated from C&O president George Stevens.
 The Commonwealth of Virginia issued a charter to the Virginia Air Line Railway Company on April 10, 1906.
 Construction began in October 1906, under chief engineer Walter Washabaugh of Charlottesville, Virginia.
 Designed as an air-line railroad, the slope of grades were limited to 1 percent and the curvature of tracks were limited to six degrees.
 By 1907, 17 miles of the approximately 30 miles of planned track had been laid from the initial junction of Lindsay to the Fluvanna County seat of Palmyra.
 Six bridges were built on the railway: four under contract with the American Bridge Company, and one each by the Phoenix Bridge Company and the Virginia Bridge & Iron Company.
 A quarry was opened in Carysbrook to mine granite for bridge construction.
 The project was budgeted at $900,000 at a cost of about $30,000 per mile.
 Around May 1908, a full-service agency for the rail line was built in the town of Clarkland, newly renamed Troy after Virginia Air Line Railway company president "Captain" T. O. Troy.

 Completed in October 1908, this branch route was built to handle cargo that would have otherwise been too tall or wide to fit through the tunnels that crossed the Blue Ridge Mountains between Charlottesville and Waynesboro.
 Coal destined for Washington, D.C. and Northern Virginia was sent down the James River Line to the southern junction of the route at Strathmore Yard, near Bremo Bluff.
 The shipments then proceeded up the Virginia Air Line to the northern junction at Lindsay, and continued on to Gordonsville.
 The railway also became an important line of communication that connected the small communities along the route with larger cities, such as Washington, D.C.
 C&O began to operate the company directly in July 1909, and acquired it outright in July 1912.
 Stevens stepped down as the president of C&O in 1920.

 During the 1950s, young Ethel Mae Robinson, whose family members worked for C&O, became a regular sight along the route.
 Robinson, who lived near the tracks, waved so consistently at passing trains that the crew became accustomed to seeing her and brought her gifts until her teenage years.
 She later married William DeLong, who also worked for C&O.